 Be as independent as possible.
 But, if you are struggling with everyday tasks, getting some help can help you.
 Here are some general guidelines to consider before you arrange for a caregiver:

-Set clear expectations.
+- Set clear expectations.
 Will the caregiver cook?
 Clean?
 Run errands?
-Make sure you have a list of duties and keep the relationship profession if you have hired someone.
+Make sure you have a list of duties and keep the relationship professional if you have hired someone.

 - Find a caregiver support group.